mwganson/fcbmpimport/README.md

 New for version 2018.05.26, there is now a right-click context menu associated with the Select button in the Wire Point Editing Tools section.

-Context menu options include:Create a new DWire object from the selected object, Reorder Points, Reverse Points, and Make Arc from 3 selected points.
+Context menu options include:Create a new DWire object from the selected object, Reorder Points, Reverse Points, Make Arc from 3 selected points, and Undo.

 Since the Wire Point Editing Tools only work with DWire objects, some objects need to be converted to DWire objects before these functions will work with them.
 New object will have makeFace = False (unless original had makeFace set to true --sometimes) and closed = False, so you might need to set those properties to True in the Combo Box Data tab in FreeCAD.
 Circles and Arcs are discretized by default to have 50 vertices (changeable during operation).
 If you would prefer a number other than 50, you can edit the defaults.
 See the documentation for the <a href='#Defaults Button'>Defaults Button</a> for more details on macro defaults.